 All of this has value, narratively of course, for when the women are caught as they are, it is the deeper, embedded strength of familial love that tie this mother and daughter together when they most need.
 And assuredly, they most need.
 Bertino wisely keeps his monster hidden for just long enough, perhaps teasing it a bit too much, but it existing as a spectre in our imaginations, nurtured by guttural growls and breaking twigs, helps keep it a terror far before we see it.

 The suffering these two characters endure are important and it is made impactful by two very good performances, especially in the earlier and flashback scenes.
 Ballentine has great presence as the daughter, offering more than the typical angsty type.
 Lizzie is a stunted girl, too old for childish things yet embraces them in desperation, longing to return to a time when she didn’t know what she knows.
 Kazan is even better, capturing the weight and despair of failure, wanting to bridge the gap to anything outside her life, but seeing it only as a chasm.
 When she offers Lizzie a gift that has great meaning to her, her shattered voice is heartbreaking, as is another time when she clearly put everything she could into trying to seem like a normal mom and take her daughter to the school play, only to have that descend into a driveway shouting match with no other words but the ones that hurt the most.

 There are some issues with pacing and unnecessary bookending narration, a few odd edits and a penultimate moment that doesn’t have the impact it should, but what The Monster accomplishes far outweighs these minor moments.
 Bertino creates a terrifying film that does something so few in the genre do well, give characters value and connect them to the monster that hunts them.

-Writer: Bryan Bertino
+Director(s): Bryan Bertino

-Stars: Zoe Kazan, Ella Ballentine, Scott Speedman, Aaron Douglas
+Actor(s): Zoe Kazan, Ella Ballentine, Scott Speedman, Aaron Douglas